ABOUT JETAA OCEANIA

 - Sydney, AU (2000)

-In 2019, the conference will be in Sydney, Australia, on October Saturday 5th to Sunday 6th.
+In 2019, the conference was held in Sydney, Australia, from October Saturday 5th to Sunday 6th.

 Attendance is by invite-only, and open only to official chapter committee members, CLAIR and any guests that CLAIR or the host chapter may invite.